04 February – Additional Notes

 Trouble/Storms hit >> In time, we’re brought to our knees >> When desperate for “divine intervention” we finally pray >> Relief comes as a direct result of our Maker’s compassion, to hear and answer our prayers >> Order is restored, the sun shines again over our lives >> We slide back into our “normal” ways without a need for God.

-With the 8th and 9th plague about to begin, the Creator God begins to prepare His people for their new future.
-The starting blocks are
+With the 8th and 9th plague in Ancient Egypt about to begin, today’s chapter shows how the Creator God began to prepare His people for their new future.
+The starting blocks are:

-• NoRef - Bible and Prayertheir firm knowledge, without doubt i.e. knowledge that they’d tell their children and grandchildren: the Maker of Heaven and Earth is Lord. [v2]
+• NoRef - Bible and Prayertheir firm knowledge, without doubt i.e. knowledge that they would tell their children and grandchildren: the Maker of Heaven and Earth is Lord. [v2]

-• that we’re to humble ourselves before Him [v3]
+• that we are to humble ourselves before Him [v3]

 But before the journey begins, it’s important to note that there’s a difference between humbling and humiliating.
-Our Father requires the appropriate level of humility from us that puts His Lordship ahead of our human nature, or earthly desire for power and control – just as a child would normally respect their father, with final authority in his hands, as head of the home.
+Like any good parent, our Heavenly Father requires the appropriate level of humility from His children.
+Healthy humility puts His Lordship ahead of our human nature or earthly desire for power and control – just as a child would normally respect their father, with final authority in his hands, as head of the home.

 Matt26 - Peter Crying for his BetrayalWith that said, our Maker isn’t into humiliation.
-Each time He brought in a storm or pestilence, He told Pharaoh what was coming, when it was coming, why it was happening, and how devastating it’ll be. [v4-6] All what Pharaoh’s Maker wanted from him was to heed the warnings, think reasonably and logically, then choose surrender instead of bankruptcy.
-While his advisers blamed Moses for their trouble, they called the Creator by His formal name: LORD. [v7]
+Each time He brought in a storm or pestilence, He told Pharaoh what was coming, when it was coming, why it was happening, and how devastating it would be. [v4-6] All what Pharaoh’s Maker wanted from him was to heed the warnings, think reasonably and logically, then choose appropriate surrender instead of ultimate bankruptcy.
+While his advisers blamed Moses for their trouble, I notice for the first time that they called the Creator God by His formal name: LORD. [v7]

-Out of utter desperation, with virtually nowhere else to turn, and to save himself from further decline, Pharaoh compromises his true position (not really believing in God) then begins to cut a deal with his Maker, based on his own terms and conditions. [v7-10] This of course doesn’t work because the Creator God isn’t a puppet or servant to us.
+Out of utter desperation with virtually nowhere else to turn, and to save himself from further decline, Pharaoh compromised his true heart-position.
+Not really believing in God, he begins to cut a deal with his Maker, based on his own terms and conditions. [v7-10] This of course doesn’t work because the Creator God isn’t a puppet or servant to us.
 We can’t come to Him on our own terms, with our own ideas of what is acceptable and reasonable.
-If we want a relationship with our Maker, we need to remember that, from the very beginning of HIStory, He’s not a God of compromise.
+If we want a relationship with our Maker, we need to remember that, from the very beginning of HIStory, He has never been a God of compromise.
 This isn’t because He’s neurotic or unfeeling.
-It’s because He’s 100% perfect.
+It’s because He is 100% perfect.
 From where He sits, He has a bird’s-eye view of the whole of human history.
-He knows what’s around the corner and if He compromises in one area, there’ll be unforeseen repercussions up ahead.
+He knows what is coming around the corner; and, if He compromises in one area, there’ll be unforeseen repercussions up ahead.

-And so the locusts came, and devoured Pharaoh’s life away until he was brought to his knees.
-At this point he admitted that he’d “sinned”. [v16] It’s important to note some things here.
-Kneeling Man in Blue SilhouetteFor one thing, Pharaoh is the first person in the Bible to come outright and admit that he’s sinned.
-This is a word that appears in the storyline, and becomes the “cause of disagreement” that’s separated us from our Maker from the beginning.
+And so the locusts came to devour Pharaoh’s life away until he was brought to his knees.
+At that point, he admitted that he had “sinned”. [v16] It’s important to note some things here.
+Kneeling Man in Blue SilhouetteFor one thing, Pharaoh is the first person in the Bible to come outright and admit that he had sinned.
+This is a word that appears in the storyline and becomes the source of disagreement that has separated us from our Maker from the beginning.
 It’s therefore extremely important to know where the term came from, and its earliest uses, so that we can begin to understand what the term means for us today.

 The first person to ever use the word “sin” is the Creator God Himself.
 He told Cain, Adam’s son in the Book of Genesis that: “…sin is crouching at the door; and its desire is for you, but you must master it”.[a]
-So it’s outside us and has its own desires – like a roaring lion looking for someone to devour.[b]
-However, being designed specifically as rulers[c], human beings have the capacity to control it (master it, keep it at bay).
+So it’s outside us and has its own desires: like a roaring lion looking for someone to devour.[b]
+However, being designed in the image of the Creator God Himself, specifically as rulers[c], human beings have the capacity to control it (master it, keep it at bay).

-The important piece of information, woven into the fabric of the storyline, is that there’s a solution for sin.
-We can ask for forgiveness so that death, in all its forms (from gradual decay to complete bankruptcy and utter destruction), can be removed from us.
-In Pharaoh’s case, sin was the cause of a physical decline into eventual destitution.
-For us today, and without forgiveness, sin leads to spiritual death – the destruction of our relationship with our Maker, the Lord of LIFE.
-Any permanent separation from Him, as our eternal source of LIFE, can only ever mean “death”.[j]
+This important piece of information, woven into the fabric of the storyline, is vital: there’s a solution for sin.
+We can ask for forgiveness so that death in all its forms (from gradual decay to complete bankruptcy and utter destruction), can be removed from us.
+In Pharaoh’s case, sin was the cause of a physical decline that took a nation into eventual destitution.
+For us today, and without forgiveness, sin leads to spiritual death – the destruction of our relationship with our Maker, who is the Lord of LIFE.
+Any permanent separation from Him, as our source of eternal LIFE, can only ever mean “death”.[j]

-Ex10bYears before anything was formalized by the Creator God (in terms of a rule book on how to keep sin at bay, and remain in a good relationship with our Maker – just as he wanted for Cain at the beginning of HIStory), Pharaoh had the formula right.
-When we sin, but can honestly regret our behaviour (understanding clearly our predicament, including our spiritual bankruptcy without God), we can freely ask for forgiveness.
-In response, our gracious Father God hears our prayer, and is more than ready to turn things swiftly around for us – in the same way that He showed mercy to Pharaoh. [v18-19]
+Ex10bYears before anything was formalized by the Creator God (in terms of a rule book on how to keep sin at bay, thus remaining in a good relationship with our source of LIFE – just as he wanted for Cain at the beginning of HIStory), Pharaoh had the formula right.
+When we sin, then honestly regret our behavior (understanding clearly our predicament, including the consequences), we can freely ask our Maker for forgiveness.
+In response, our gracious Father God hears our prayer, and is more than ready to turn things swiftly around for us – in the same way that He showed mercy time and again to Pharaoh. [v18-19]

 With all that said, the Creator isn’t limited to removing physical destruction around us, just to make us happy – like spoilt children who treat their parents as slaves to provide for all their whims.
 It’s much more complex than the here and now.
 HIStory is a global story from the beginning of time to eternity’s end, and it’s all about removing spiritual bankruptcy and ultimate death from us.[k]

-In the meantime, and until He brings us home, He’ll make a distinction by giving His people light. [v23] But the journey into His Kingdom can only be successfully traversed, if we understand that the One we’re following was God Almighty, before He fathered humanity and became our Father God.
-So, from this point on in this Adventure of Faith, two things are sure from today’s chapter: while our 100% righteous Maker won’t compromise for us in His solution for our present state [v24-29], if we find ourselves on a life-path leading to physical and spiritual bankruptcy, we’re only one step away from His GRACE…
+In the meantime, and until He brings us home to His Kingdom, He’ll make a distinction by giving His people light. [v23] But the journey into His Kingdom can only be successfully traversed, if we fully understand that the One we are following is first and foremost God Almighty, before He fathered humanity and became our Father God.
+So, from this point on in this Adventure of Faith, two things are sure from today’s chapter: while our 100% righteous Maker won’t compromise for us in His solution for our present state [v24-29], if we happen to find ourselves on a life-path that’s leading to physical and spiritual bankruptcy, we are only one step away from His GRACE…

 CLICK to return to today’s “Daily Breadcrumbs”